Suryanshjamwal/Bellabeat-Marketing-strategy-analysis/README.md

 # Bellabeat Marketing strategy - Case Study

-This case study focuses on providing high-level recommendations for one the renowned fitness and wellness brands, Bellabeat.
+This case study focuses on providing high-level marketing recommendations for one of the renowned fitness and wellness brands, Bellabeat.

 ## About the company